FaarisAnsari/dotfiles/README.md

 # ⚈ dotfiles

-### 🔷 by fazzi. 🥬 nvidia desktop branch. 🌃 a dynamic hyprland setup!
+### 🔷 by fazzi. 🥬 laptop branch. 🌃 a dynamic hyprland setup!

 </div>